Your students can view their AP scores and order additional score reports for colleges, universities, and scholarship programs online at apscore.org.

 - Remind students to disable autofill in their browser, especially if they are using a shared or public computer to create their account.

 - Name, date of birth, sex, mailing address, and email address are particularly important.
+Check that the information provided is the most up to date.

-- Local student identifier or student ID number: If students have a local identifier and provide it on their AP answer sheet, they can use that identifier to access their scores.
+- Local student identifier or student ID number: If students have a local identifier and provided it on their AP answer sheet, they can use that identifier to access their scores.
 If students have more than one student ID (e.g., state level and school level), select the one that is most appropriate to use for reporting AP Exam scores.

 - Remind students that they must save their AP number.